 loic.dubois@univ-eiffel.fr

 PhD candidate in Computational Geometry at Université Gustave Eiffel, advised by Éric Colin de Verdière and Vincent Despré.
-You may find my CV here.
 I design and analyze efficient algorithms for geometric (and topological) problems.
-My focus is on the design of polynomial time algorithms for representations of surfaces, and for graphs drawn on surfaces.
+My focus is on representations of surfaces, and graphs drawn on surfaces.

 A discrete analog of Tutte's barycentric embeddings on surfaces | with Colin de Verdière and Despré | SODA 2025 |